VictorKwong/AccessProject/README.md

 Using startTime = Date.now() and endTime = Date.now(), and calculate the difference between them TimeDiff = endTime - startTime in milliseconds.
 (Optional)

-[ ] Add Digital Clock system to the main.hbs - digital clock service js [ ] Reduce all passing variables in auth-service.js
+[ ] Add Digital Clock system to the main.hbs - digital clock service js [x] Reduce all passing variables in auth-service.js
-[ ] How to work on a javascript time upgrade function
+[ ] Change display Name system (How to update displayName on navbar + updating system checking) [ ] How to work on a javascript time upgrade function